-4.2.3 Improvement of the GBYP aerial survey methodology
+4.2.2.
+Improvement of the GBYP aerial survey methodology

-In spite that seven aerial GBYP aerial surveys have been carried out up to now, including Phase 9 ones, and that significant advances in the standardization of the survey strategies and methodologies have occurred in recent years, no clear patterns in weight and/or abundance among years and areas have been discerned yet, except maybe in the case of Balearic Sea area.
+In spite that six aerial GBYP aerial surveys have been carried out up to now, including Phase 8 one, and that significant advances in the standardization of the survey strategies and methodologies have occurred in recent years, no clear patterns in weight and/or abundance among years and areas have been discerned yet, except maybe in the case of Balearic Sea area.
 Moreover, the Coefficient of Variation of the indices remains very high, above the commonly accepted levels.
 Given the strong inter-annual and spatial variability in the different components of aerial survey (encounter rate of groups, mean weight and mean school size), it was partly expectable, and probably longer time series should be necessary to get clear trends.

-It is known that environmental variability adds a new level of complexity, and hence a deeper knowledge about the influence of environmental variables on BFT spawning schools distribution across years and areas, might provide better understanding of the variability in observed distribution and abundance.
-Consequently, the development of habitat models is one of the actions planned to be realized within the ongoing GBYP Phase 9 s, by identifying relevant environmental variables that should be taken into account when producing the indices.
+In addition, it is known that environmental variability adds a new level of complexity, and hence a deeper knowledge about the influence of environmental variables on BFT spawning schools distribution across years and areas, might provide better understanding of the variability in observed distribution and abundance.
+Consequently, the development of habitat models was one of the actions planned to be realized within GBYP Phase 8 to improve in the following Phase 9 the accuracy of the indices from aerial surveys, by identifying relevant environmental variables that should be taken into account when producing the indices.

-In addition, aiming at detecting, and consequently prevent or minimize any further potential source of bias that could affect the accuracy of the results, an exhaustive analysis of the methodologies applied and results obtained in previous surveys was carried out by the GBYP Coordination team in Phase 8.
+However, aiming at detecting, and consequently prevent or minimize any potential source of bias that could affect the accuracy of the results, an exhaustive analysis of the methodologies applied and results obtained in previous surveys was carried out by the GBYP Coordination team.
 From this exercise, some potential sources of bias were detected, as the notable differences in the observation patterns among professional and scientific spotters or the inclusion in the calculation of the indices of sightings of individual that could be juveniles and hence should be not incorporated in an index related to spawning stock biomass.
 To complete this review and look for ways to minimize as much as possible any source of bias, on August 2018 the representatives of Alnilam, the company which have been in charge of the design, technical supervision and data analysis of GBYP aerial surveys from the beginning of the time series were called to hold a meeting at ICCAT Secretariat.
 From the analysis and discussion held within this meeting it was concluded that some type of calibration exercises should also be designed and carried out to improve the reliability of GBYP aerial surveys outputs.
-Moreover, it was also agreed that some methodological questions should be addressed to optimize the surveys and overcome some of the detected problems, as improving the shape of Area A, making it more convenient from the logistical and biological point of view, and also improving the structure and working methodology of the observer's teams, which would permit reducing the detected potential sources of bias.
+Moreover, it was also agreed that other methodological questions should be addressed to optimize the surveys and overcome some of the detected problems, as improving the shape of Area A, making it more convenient from the logistical and biological point of view, and also improving the structure and working methodology of the observer's teams, which would permit reducing the potential sources of bias.